tedztar/mcstatusbot/README.md

 - Replace `"/"` with your preferred command prefix.
 Defaults to `/`.
 - Replace `"YOUR SERVER IP HERE"` with the IP address of the Minecraft server you want to poll.
 Domains that redirect to IP addresses ("play.exampleserver.net") will also work.
 - Replace `"25565"` with the port number of the Minecraft server you want to poll.
 Defaults to port 25565.
+- Replace "YOUR PROTOCOL VERSION HERE" with the protocol version for your minecraft server from [here](https://wiki.vg/Protocol_version_numbers).
 - Replace `"30"` with the frequency, in seconds, at which you want the bot to ping the server.
 Defaults to pinging every 30 seconds.
 - Replace `"7289DA"` with the hex color code you prefer the bot's richEmbed messages to use.
 - Start the bot by running `start.sh` (Linux) or `start.bat` (Windows).
 The bot should connect and begin polling the server.